mitzicubillamontilla/Portfolio/content/en/talk/innovation/index.md

 ---
-title: Digital transformation, a challenge for productivity and competitivity in educational and business environments in the face of the current crisis.
+title: Key factors of the global innovation system in Latin America and the world
 event: Economy, Society and Innovation Congress
 event_url: http://www.unachi.ac.pa/index.php/evento/672